 Typically, you must meet a deductible for benefits begin.
 Once that has been met, a copay or coinsurance is paid on your prescriptions, which covers most of the cost.
-At some point, you may have to pay all of the costs, which are referred to as the “donut hole."
-It is possible, however, that your contract may avoid this.
-Once $4,700 has been paid, the small copays and coinsurance amounts will apply again.
-Low income subsidy is available through the "Extra Help" program.
+At some point, you may have to pay all of the costs, which are referred to as the “donut hole.”
+The initial phase of a drug plan is the “Deductible Phase.”
+Although amounts can vary by plan, the maximum allowed deductible is $445.

 Medigap Supplement plans in Indiana must have the same features and benefits since they are heavily regulated by state and federal governments.
 This helps protect consumers and makes it easier to shop and compare benefits.
 Typically, these plans do not cover vision or dental benefits along with long-term care.
 Plans are “standardized” to help consumers shop and compare.

 When you request a quote on our website, we help educate you with understanding different options, and selecting the plans that are most affordable.
 The prices you view are always the lowest available rates and identical to prices published on a direct-carrier website.

 Although there are many options (A through N), most carriers do not sell all of these plans.
 However, an insurer that is actively offering coverage, must include Plan A among those plans.
 If they include other options in their portfolio, then plans C or F must also be one of the options.
 Of course, they can also sell any or all of the additional policies.